SpaceWarpDev/SpaceWarpDocs/pages/CustomParts.rst

 Using the new Colors feature
 ----------------------------
-KSP 2 has a new feature, allowing for parts to be colored in the VAB.
+KSP 2 has a new feature allowing for parts to be colored in the VAB.
 But we can't directly set this up in Unity since KSP 2 uses a custom shader.
 SpaceWarp has an alternative to this.

 First, in Unity, set all the materials on your part that are meant to be replaced to `Standard` (Unity built in shader),